emiljdd/Tweepy-SparkTwitterI/README.md

 # Live streaming twitter data, including sentiment analysis using tweepy, pyspark, and textblob.
 ## Data Practicum II
 Spark is one of the latest technologies being used to quickly and easily handle Big Data.
 It is an open source project on Apache.
 It was first released in February 2013 and has increased in popularity due to its ease of use and speed.
-Created at the AMPLab at UC Berkeley and is a flexible alternative to MapReduce Spark that can use data stored in a variety of formats Cassandra Amazon Web Services S3 HDFS And more Introduction to Spark Streaming
+Created at the AMPLab at UC Berkeley and is a flexible alternative to MapReduce Spark that can use data stored in a various formats such as: Cassandra, Amazon Web Services, S3, HDFS, and more.

-Spark has pretty well known Streaming Capabilities, and then you are probably familiar with some of these concepts already, in which case you may find it more useful to jump straight to the official documentation here:
+Spark is well known Streaming Capabilities and if you are probably familiar with some of these concepts already, you may find it more useful to jump straight to the official documentation here:

 http://spark.apache.org/docs/latest/streaming-programming-guide.html#spark-streaming-programming-guide

-It is an excellent guide, but keep in mind some of the features are restricted to Scala at this time (Spark 2.1).
-Hopefully, they will be expanded to the Python API in the future!

 For those of you new to Spark Streaming, let's get started with a classic example, streaming Twitter!
 Twitter is a great source for streaming because it's something most people already have an intuitive understanding of, you can visit the site yourself, and a lot of streaming technology has come out of Twitter as a company.
 You don't access to the entire "firehose" of Twitter without paying for it, but that would be a lot to handle anyway, so we'll be more than fine with the freely available API access.